diegomazala/tucano/doc/effectTutorial.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-> note that you need to pass the size of your viewport to initialize the FBO, we assume we know this and its (w,h).
+> Note that you need to pass the size of your viewport to initialize the FBO, we assume we know this and its (w,h).
 The last parameter of the FBO says that we only need one texture attachment.
 It's usually a good idea to initialize and re-initialize the FBO every time your window is resized (checkout the [QtTrackballWidget](@ref Tucano::QtTrackballWidget) for an example).

 We show another way to set the FBO size below, after this example.